eteeselink/cdhere/readme.md

 Interactive mode
 ----------------

-A second command, `cdto`, is included, which is essentially an interactive version of `cdhere`.
+Add a `/d` for an interactive version of plain `cdhere`.
 Usage is simple:

-    cdto
+    cdhere /d

 This will open a "Browse to folder" dialog, and your command-line window will change the current directory to the selected folder.